Security-Onion-Solutions/securityonion-docs/bpf.rst

 Global bpf.conf
 ~~~~~~~~~~~~~~~

-You can specify your BPF in ``/etc/nsm/rules/bpf.conf`` on your master
-server and, by default, it will apply to
-Suricata/Zeek/Stenographer on all interfaces in your entire
-deployment.
-If you have separate sensors reporting to that master
-server, they will copy ``/etc/nsm/rules/bpf.conf`` as part of the daily
-rule-update cron job (or you can run it manually) which will also
-restart Suricata so that the BPF change will take effect.
-Zeek
-automatically monitors ``bpf.conf`` for changes and will update itself
-as needed.
-Other services (such as Stenographer) will need to
-be restarted manually for the change to take effect.
+You can specify your BPF in ``/etc/nsm/rules/bpf.conf`` on your management server and, by default, it will apply to Suricata/Zeek/Stenographer on all interfaces in your entire deployment.
+If you have separate sensors reporting to that management server, they will copy ``/etc/nsm/rules/bpf.conf`` as part of the daily rule-update cron job (or you can run it manually) which will also restart Suricata so that the BPF change will take effect.
+Zeek automatically monitors ``bpf.conf`` for changes and will update itself as needed.
+Other services (such as Stenographer) will need to be restarted manually for the change to take effect.

 BPF Examples
 ~~~~~~~~~~~~